Select the location to store the files for the deployed template.

 Thick Provisioned Lazy Zeroed

 Creates a virtual disk in a default thick format.
-Space required for the virtual disk is allocated when the virtual disk is created.
-Data remaining on the physical device is not erased during creation, but is zeroed out later, on demand, on first write from the virtual machine.
+Space required for the virtual disk is allocated when the virtual disk is created data remaining on the physical device is not erased during creation, but is zeroed out on demand at a later time on first write from the virtual machine.

 Thick Provision Eager Zeroed